ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - More items are on the way!
 There's a lot to work with.
 - Stats are set close to RoR1's whenever possible.
 May eventually set up a config preset which balances items a little more carefully with respect to RoR2's existing content.
-- Beating Embryo has no effect on Lunar equipments (other than Lost Doll).
+- Beating Embryo has no effect on Lunar equipments (other than those added by mods).
 This is a design decision, but disabled-by-default effects are planned.
 - Color tags on pickup model text are too bright.
 - See the GitHub repo for more!

 ## Modder Resources

-ClassicItems exposes some members as public for use in compatibility patches in other mods.
+ClassicItems exposes some members as public for use in compatibility patches in other mods, including:

+- Tools to implement Beating Embryo behavior for other mods' equipment items

 For details and instructions on applying these, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/modding.md

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.0.0**

+- Loads and loads and loads of behind-the-scenes changes, most of which were moved to a new mod (TILER2).
+- NOTE: some config entries may have different names now (mostly Beating Embryo subenable flags), which will reset them to their default values once.
+Check to make sure things are still how you want them!
+- Added Old Box to the default AI blacklist.
+- Several cosmetic fixes.
+- Config mismatches are now automatically resolved (TILER2 NetConfig module).

 **3.1.0**